A PDF of this policy is at the bottom of the page.

 Summary: This policy prescribes standards for the use of university, equipment and resources.
 It includes descriptions and restrictions related to personal use of university resources.

-History: This policy revises Appropriate Use of University Resources, dated November 18, 2011.
+History: This policy revises Appropriate Use of University Resources, dated December 7, 2018.
+It was approved by the Board of Trustees on May 10, 2019.

-This policy prescribes standards for the legitimate use of university equipment, materials and other resources.
-It also describes circumstances in which university resources may be used for non-official purposes.
+This policy establishes standards for the permissible use of university equipment, materials and other resources to conduct official university business and the limited purposes for which university resources may be used for other purposes.

 University resources exist to support official University activities, including teaching, learning, research, service and administrative functions.